center-for-threat-informed-defense/threat-modeling-with-attack/docs/question-2.rst

 During our search for threats relevant to the AMPS device, we determined that one of the vectors (branch of the tree) an attacker could use to access user location data was by accessing their web portal.
 We determined that one potential vector for gaining access to the user’s portal was by stealing their log-in credentials.
 This can be done using an activity characterized as Session Hijacking in ATT&CK.

 Ultimately, we will be integrating these threats into a singular tree using the Center’s Attack Flow tool and directly linking them to our critical assets.
 Attack Flow integrates seamlessly with ATT&CK.
-Threat actor actions represented as nodes on the tree can be linked to specific TTPs.
+A Threat actor actions represented as nodes on the tree can be linked to specific TTPs.
 Furthermore, additional contextual elements such as attack characteristics, assets, data types, conditions, and references can be added to each node of the tree.
 With Browser Session Hijacking (T1185) identified as one of our theoretical exploits, we can now associate that specific node on the tree with T1185, thereby pulling in all the data that’s been associated with that exploit.
 Not all the threats you identify will be directly tied to TTPs, but these threats should still be included in your tree and will still inform the response you develop in Question 3.

 An example of the AMPS attack tree and all associated TTPs can be found below.